CodingIsaac/Celo-Nike-NFT-Minter/README.md

 # Celo React Boilerplate
 This repository contains a simple React boilerplate for Celo projects.
+In this project, I created a Nike GObbler, for the sale of Nike NFT's, this will allow users who can create unique gobblers to put them up for sale and equally earn rewards doing so.

 ## 1. Tech Stack
 This boilerplate uses the following tech stack: